seeARMS/blog/content/posts/my-first-post.md

 Another hard requirement I had was that I wanted all of this to be free.
 Huginn is self-hosted, and has pretty lax runtime resource requirements (even able to run on a [Raspberry Pi](https://github.com/huginn/huginn/wiki/Running-Huginn-on-minimal-systems-with-low-RAM-&-CPU-e.g.-Raspberry-Pi)), so a GCP micro tier instance (1 instance free per month) was perfect for this.

+## My Automation Goals

+Let's formalize what, specifically, I wanted to accomplish with Huginn.
+Note that this is a small subset of the things possible with Huginn - check out the project's [Github](https://github.com/huginn/huginn#here-are-some-of-the-things-that-you-can-do-with-huginn "Huginn Github") for more inspiration.

+* **Twitter notifications**: whenever keywords of interest are tweeted (such as my projects or blog), I want to get notified immediately.
+Whenever a spike occurs for other keywords ("San Francisco Emergency"), notify me.
+* **Hacker news notifications**: whenever an article hits the frontpage discussing something I'm interested in, notify me.
+* **Flight deals**: if a flight deal is posted online to one of the many websites I follow (Secret Flying, ThePointsGuy, FlyerTalk to name a few), and the flight originates from a nearby airport, notify me.
+* **Product deals**: if a product I'm interested in is posted on Slickdeals, notify me.

+I want all notifications to be sent to me via a personal Slack workspace, on different channels.

 ## Deployment Prerequisites

 The easiest way to [install Huginn](https://github.com/huginn/huginn/blob/master/doc/docker/install.md "Huginn installation") is via Docker.
 Luckily, Google Compute Engine supports deploying Docker containers natively on a lean [container-optimized OS](https://cloud.google.com/container-optimized-os/docs "Container optimized GCP OS").